Aliases for MYH10 Gene

 GeneCards Summary for MYH10 Gene

-MYH10 (Myosin, Heavy Chain 10, Non-Muscle) is a Protein Coding gene.
-Diseases associated with MYH10 include may-hegglin anomaly.
-Among its related pathways are RhoGDI Pathway and Regulation of actin cytoskeleton.
-GO annotations related to this gene include actin binding and actin filament binding.
-An important paralog of this gene is MYH4.
+MYH10 (Myosin Heavy Chain 10) is a Protein Coding gene.
+Diseases associated with MYH10 include Congenital Ptosis and Coloboma, Ocular, Autosomal Dominant.
+Among its related pathways are Signaling by GPCR and Immune response CCR3 signaling in eosinophils.
+Gene Ontology (GO) annotations related to this gene include actin binding and actin filament binding.
+An important paralog of this gene is MYH9.

 Cellular myosin that appears to play a role in cytokinesis, cell shape, and specialized functions such as secretion and capping.
 Involved with LARP6 in the stabilization of type I collagen mRNAs for CO1A1 and CO1A2.
 During cell spreading, plays an important role in cytoskeleton reorganization, focal contacts formation (in the central part but not the margins of spreading cells), and lamellipodial extension; this function is mechanically antagonized by MYH9.

 Myosins are a large family of motor proteins that share the common features of ATP hydrolysis (ATPase enzyme activity), actin binding and potential for kinetic energy transduction.
 Originally isolated from muscle cells, almost all eukaryotic cells are known to contain myosins.